 “We need to spark the imagination of youngsters and show them all the cool stuff they could be a part of just by being their capable selves.”

-We spoke on International Women in Engineering Day, which aims to boost the number of women in the sector.
+The annual International Women in Engineering Day aims to boost the number of women in the sector.
 What do you think needs to happen to enable that?